-For lengths of pristine, unspoilt sand from June to August sun-seekers will have to look long and hard, possibly finding it on Spain's spectacular Atlantic coast up north (particularly on the Costa de Cantabria), as well as the Costa de la Luz in the far south west, or on the islands, the Balearics or Canaries.
+For lengths of pristine, uncrowded sand from June to August sun-seekers will have to look long and hard, perhaps finding something resembling like the dream on Spain's spectacular Atlantic coast up north (particularly on the Costa de Cantabria), as well as the Costa de la Luz in the distant south west, or on the islands, the Balearics or Canaries.

 Spain's Canary islands offer the best beaches in wintertime, November - March.

-Jellyfish: in recent years there's been regular jelly activity, with many swimmers stung off Denia on the Costa Blanca by purple Pelagia noctiluca as well as a less potent version of Australia's infamous Box Jellyfish species, Carybdea Marsupialis, while Atlantic north coast beaches are being visited by the Portuguese Man O'War.
+Jellyfish: there is occasional jelly activity during late summer, with swimmers stung off Denia on the Costa Blanca by purple Pelagia noctiluca as well as a less potent version of Australia's infamous Box Jellyfish species, Carybdea Marsupialis, while Atlantic north coast beaches are being visited by the Portuguese Man O'War.
 None of these are normally deadly though all unpleasant.
 Jellyfish stings information.

 Spain's authorities are patrolling waters and warning swimmers when jellies appear.
 The Ministry of Environment said "The exact reasons to explain jellyfish blooms are currently under research.
 They seem to be increasing in recent years and the most likely causes suggested are the decline of natural predators such as turtle and tuna; changes in climatic factors such as rainfall or global temperature; hydrographic peculiarities of the area, as well as pollution from land based sources".

-The sun-soaked, sub-tropical Canaries has a superb, year-round climate thanks to their hot, dry, southerly location off the coast of Africa that is moderated by the Gulf Stream and Trade Winds, a no-jet-lag four hour flight from the UK, fine beaches and extraordinary volcanic landscapes and parks.
-In fact, in spite of the relatively small size of this island group four of Spain's seven biggest nature reserves are found in the Canary Islands.
+The sun-soaked, sub-tropical Canaries has a superb, year-round climate thanks to their hot, dry, southerly location off the coast of Africa that is moderated by the Gulf Stream and Trade Winds, a no-jet-lag four hour flight from the UK, fine beaches, warm seas (20C) and extraordinary volcanic landscapes and parks.

 However, the Balearic Islands have more to offer than just price-friendly beach life.
 From spectacular landscapes for nature lovers and hikers (Majorca), historic Spanish towns, museums and archeological sights for culture vultures (Minorca) to wild nightlife for wild things (Ibiza), the Balearics cover most holiday bases in more style than the mainland.

 The rocky shores of the Spanish Atlantic coast in the north present spectacular views of natural beaches framed by lush and dramatic landscapes yet to be overpowered by mass tourism (partly because the sea is bloody cold!).

-There are well-established beach resorts with excellent facilities to be found on both the Costa Vasca (the Basque Coast), Costa de Cantabria and Costa Verde coasts, with more unspoilt beaches lurking further west in the Galicia region, north of Portugal.
+There are well-established beach resorts with excellent facilities to be found on the Costa Vasca (the Basque Coast), Costa de Cantabria and Costa Verde (Green Coast), with more unspoilt beaches lurking further west in the Galicia region, north of Portugal.

 Extending north from Barcelona to the French/Spanish border, the rocky Costa Brava comprises a number of small towns with delightful sandy coves and diminuitive beaches but with few traditionally huge stretches of sand except for Barcelona's sizeable stretch of beaches.
 Although there are few untouched beaches here the Costa Brava still has a wilderness ambience in places.

-Stretching south from Barcelona to Tarragona in the region of Catalonia, the Costa Dorada (aka Daurada) enjoys 150 miles of golden sand beaches, hence its name the 'Gold Coast'.
-This Costa encompasses one of Europe's most fascinating, cultured cities, Barcelona.
+Stretching south from the border of Barcelona (which is not included) to Tarragona (included), Catalonia, the Costa Dorada (aka Daurada) enjoys 150 miles of golden sand beaches, hence its name the 'Gold Coast'.

 The 'White Coast' extends for 200 km along Spain's central-east shore and includes the attractive old city of Valencia as well as monstrous, package beach resorts such as Benidorm and Alicante which are dominated by British, German and Russian tourists.

 You won't get a real taste of Spanish culture on the Costa Blanca as the area has been leached of indigenous interest in favour of a bland and efficient sun and sangria-seeker support system.
 Nevertheless, although the landscape hereabouts isn't spectacular or special in any way, the water is turquoise in the summertime, the sand while not actually white is still an attractive pale gold, and the coast soaks in more than 300 days of sunshine a year.

 Along 160 km of Spain's south east coast the Costa del Sol is the country's primo sun and sand destination and embraces the popular beach resorts of Torremolinos, Malaga, Estepona, Nerja, Casares and Fuengirola, as well as Marbella.
 The beaches of the Costa del Sol, protected from northerly winds by the Sierra Blanca mountains, offer extensive, soft, but frequently muddy-brown (aka golden by marketing fluff) sands rinsed by warm Mediterranean waters.